Q&A: questions from the workshop

 Temporal as an orchestrator

-Yes.
-In this workshop it orchestrates the transcript ingestion workflow and the later agent workflow.
+Temporal acts as an orchestrator here.
+It runs the transcript ingestion workflow and the later agent workflow.
 The worker process polls a Temporal task queue and executes workflow code plus registered activities.

 Temporal versus Airflow or Dagster

-Temporal fits workflows that may run for minutes to months, wait on external events, need strong guarantees, and should survive deploys, crashes, and restarts.
-It is also language agnostic, with SDKs beyond Python.
-In the agent part, Temporal is a better fit than Airflow because the workflow is request-driven and dynamic rather than a fixed scheduled DAG.
+In the agent part, Temporal is a better fit than Airflow.
+The workflow is request-driven and dynamic rather than a fixed scheduled DAG.

 Proxy SSL errors